-Research and Analysis by Alicia H. Munnell
+Research & Analysis by Alicia H. Munnell

 How Do Trends in Women's Labor Force Activity and Marriage Patterns Affect Social Security Replacement Rates?